Free US Shipping / International Flat Rates / Over $85 USD

 • Pairs: if 2 of the same cards are played in a row, the player putting down the matching card gets 2 points.
 (For example, a King laid after a King was played).
 For 3 of the same cards, peg 6 points.
 For 4 of the same card, peg 12 points.

 • Runs: if 3 cards in sequence are played in a row, regardless of suit or order, the player can get as many points as there are cards in the run.
-For example, Player 1 plays an 8, and Player 2 plays a 6.
-If Player 1 then plays a 7, they can claim 3 points for a "Run of 3."
+For example, Player 1 plays an 8 of Diamonds, and Player 2 plays a 6 of Spades.
+If Player 1 then plays a 7 of Hearts, they can peg 3 points for a "Run of 3."

 Phase II: Showing

-• Any and all combinations that total to 15: 2 points per combination.
-For example, a Jack and three 5s would be counted as "15, 2.
-15, 4, 15, 6, 15, 8", with 8 being the total number of points in the hand from the four different combinations of 15 that occur from the four cards.
+• Any and all card combinations that add up to 15: 2 points per combination.
+For example, a Jack and three 5s would be four combinations:

 • Runs: for 3, 4, or 5 cards in score as many points as there are cards in the run (3, 4, or 5 points).